-Mr. Hu developed a similar relationship with Dallas Opera, where he performed Beppe in Pagliacci, Pang in Turandot, Nathaniel/Cochenille in Les contes d’Hoffmann, Brighella in Ariadne auf Naxos, Chekalinsky in Pique Dame, Borsa in Rigoletto, Wirt in Der Rosenkavalier, First Jew in Salome, Malcolm in Macbeth, Abdallo in Nabucco, and First Armored Man in Die Zauberflöte.
+Mr. Hu developed a similar relationship with Dallas Opera over the years, where he performed Beppe in Pagliacci, Pang in Turandot, Nathaniel/Cochenille in Les contes d’Hoffmann, Brighella in Ariadne auf Naxos, Chekalinsky in Pique Dame, Borsa in Rigoletto, Wirt in Der Rosenkavalier, First Jew in Salome, Malcolm in Macbeth, Abdallo in Nabucco, and First Armored Man in Die Zauberflöte.

 In concert, Mr. Hu has performed the works of Bach, Händel and Mozart with the Tulsa Philharmonic, San Antonio Symphony and the National Symphony of Taiwan.
 He made his Carnegie Hall début as a tenor soloist in Mozart’s Requiem.